MTechRnd/EfCoreJsonWithPostgreSQL/EFCoreWithPostgreSQL/BenchmarkTest/Report of benchmark test result.md

 ﻿

 # Report
-Here, you can see all query comparisons between the traditional approach and json linq approach.
+Here, you can see all query comparisons between the traditional approach and Json approach.
 Here I have created two benchmark methods one is
 TraditionalBenchmark and the other one is JsonBenchmark.
 I have tested all queries one by one and made this report.
 You can see the test results as follow.
 I have also added a performance-improving percentage so you can easily see which performed better for that case.